-It is not surprising that, with the speed of these changes, some adolescents become very concerned about their appearance.
-They may feel worried, especially if these changes happen earlier or later than in their peers.
-It is important to remember that there is a lot of difference in the ages at which these changes happen, and adolescents need to be reassured about this.
+With the speed of these changes during puberty, some adolescents become very concerned about their appearance.
+They may feel worried, especially if these changes happen earlier or later than in other teenagers of the same age.

 Psychological and emotional changes

-Being upset, feeling ill or lacking confidence can make your adolescent children feel vulnerable.
+Being upset, feeling ill or lacking confidence can make an adolescent feel vulnerable.
 They may show this with sulky behaviour rather than obvious distress.
-Parents have to be pretty flexible to deal with all this, and may feel under considerable strain themselves.
+Parents have to be flexible to deal with this, and may feel under considerable strain themselves.

-- Young people can crave excitement in a way that most adults find difficult to understand - and exciting activities may be dangerous.
-Fortunately, most people manage to find their excitement in music, sport or other activities that involve a lot of energy but little real physical risk.
+Some adolescents want to try out new experiences that may be risky or even dangerous.
+Fortunately, most young people manage to find their excitement in music, sport or other activities that involve a lot of energy but little physical risk.

 What kind of difficulties can a young person have?

-- At some time, four out of ten adolescents have felt so miserable that they have cried and have wanted to get away from everyone and everything.
+- Some adolescents feel so miserable that they want to get away from everyone and everything.
 During their adolescence, more than one in five teenagers think so little of themselves that life does not seem worth living.
 In spite of these powerful feelings, depression may not be obvious to other people.

-The dramatic physical changes of adolescence can be very worrying to some teenagers, especially to those who are shy and who don't like to ask questions.
+The dramatic physical changes of adolescence can be very worrying to some teenagers, especially to those who are shy.
 At the other end of the scale, some express their concern with excessive bragging about sexual ability and experiences.

 Teenagers and their parents complain about each other's behaviour.
 Parents often feel they have lost any sort of control or influence over their child.
 Adolescents want their parents to be clear and consistent about rules and boundaries, but at the same time may resent any restrictions on their growing freedom and ability to decide for themselves.

-If disagreements are common and normal, when should you worry?
-Experience suggests that children are at a greater risk of getting into trouble if their parents don't know where they are.
-So, try to make sure that you know where they are going and what they are up to.
-If you really don't know, you need to find out.
+Children are at a greater risk of getting into trouble if their parents don't know where they are.
+So, parents should try to make sure that they know where their children are going and what they are doing.

 - Difficulties in separating from parents.